RemiHinanawi/RemiHinanawi/README.md

 - 👋 Hi, I’m @RemiHinanawi
-- 👀 I’m interested in Minecraft mods
+- 👀 I’m interested in Minecraft and Factorio mods.
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and have plans to learn Lua and Python.
 - 💞️ I’m looking to collaborate on Nothing.
 - 📫 How to reach me ... you can't. sorry.